hodge-py/Outlier-Detection/README.md

 # Multidimensional Outlier Detection Based on Exponential Distribution

-Research based on KNN, Manhattan distance and gamma distribution.
+Research based on KNN, Manhattan distance and the Gamma distribution.